+Step 1: Judge will share concerns with other judge regarding behaviour or performance verbally at an appropriate time during the event.
+On Site: Step 1: Judge will present concerns verbally to JEX Chair, WJC Chair, or AGFs WPC.
 Step 2: Intervention by above individuals in consult with JEX members on site, to judge in question.
 Step 3: Recorded and passed on to the JEX Chair and WJC Chair.
+Step 1: Written notification within 3 weeks of the concern to WJC Chair, JEX Chair, or AGF WP Manager Step 2: JEX meets within 3 days.
 Step 3: JEX notifies judge within 1 week of receiving letter that a concern has been presented.
 Step 4: Research and discuss concern and decide via consensus on consequences within 3 weeks.
-Step 5" A written copy of decision/recommendation to all parties.
-Step 2: Documented at judges meeting with head judge.
+Step 5: A written copy of decision/recommendation to all parties.
+Step 2: Documented at judges' meeting with head judge.
 Recorded and passed on to the JEX Chair and WJC Chair.
 After the Fact: Step 1: Concern is raised after the competition to JEX Chair, WJC Chair, AGF WPC.
 Step 2: Discussion between JEX members, WJC Chair within 3 days of receiving concern.
 Step 3: Intervention by JEX Chair, WJC Chair within 1 week verbally to affected judge.
 Step 4: Recorded by WJC Chair and JEX Chair.
 Step 5: A written summary of the concerns and resolutions will be filed at the AGF office.